 Ans.Under GST mechanism, tax will be payable by the "taxable person" on the supply of goods and / or services.

 Liability to tax arises when a taxable person crosses the turnover threshold of Rs.
 20 Lakhs (Rs.
 10 Lakhs for North Eastern and Special Category States), except in certain specified cases, where the taxable person is liable to pay GST, even though he has not crossed the threshold limit.

 Tax payers making inter-state supplies or paying tax on reverse charge basis shall not be eligible for threshold exemption.

-Small Tax payers having aggregate turnover of less than Rs.50 Lakhs , in the preceding financial year, can opt for a simplified composition scheme, where tax will be payable at concessional rates, on the turnover in a state.
+Small Tax payers having aggregate turnover that didn't exceed Rs.75 Lakhs (Rs.
+50 Lakhs for special category states) , in the preceding financial year, can opt for a simplified composition scheme, where tax will be payable at concessional rates, on the turnover in a state.